 Amrheins claims lineage back to 1890, marking it as a cornerstone of South Boston for over a century.
 It owners boast that the bar has the oldest hand carved bar in America, and it's where the first draft beer pump in Boston was installed.
 That may be true, but the daily business of this grand old bar is serving drinks and food to an ever-changing clientele.
 As West Broadway undergoes massive development, including the building in which Amrheins sits, one can only hope this bastion of old Southie does not disappear in a cloud of gentrification.

-Surrounded by cobbled narrow streets near Faneuil Hall, Union Oyster House feels like a step back in Boston’s timeline.
-It is located in a building that dates to the early 1700s and is listed as a National Historic Landmark; Union Oyster House dates to 1826 when it opened as the Atwood & Bacon Oyster House.
+Surrounded by cobbled narrow streets near Faneuil Hall, Union Oyster House feels like a step back in time.
+It is located in a building that dates to the early 1700s and is listed as a National Historic Landmark.
+Union Oyster House dates to 1826 when it opened as the Atwood & Bacon Oyster House.
 As such, it lays bone fide claim as the oldest restaurant in Boston, and among the oldest in the United States.
-Though not a bar as such, you can stop in for a drink, too.
+Though not a bar as such, you can stop in for a drink.
 What better footsteps to follow than one of the Union Oyster House’s regular customers, Statesman Daniel Webster, a New Hampshire native who lived nearby, and was said to eat 36 oysters a day, always washed down with brandy and water.

 While Boston’s Colonial history leaves it with some truly ancient watering holes, the city has its very own unique mid-20th Century history.
 That’s when The Tam first opened its doors, sometime during the 1940s, and has thrived as a blue-collar watering hole ever since.
 After changing ownership in 2018 and a brief closure shuttered its doors, The Tam re-opened, ready to once again furnish no-nonsense inexpensive beverages in an area where such a thing is becoming a rarity.